rahul-dethe/running_instructions/ann_wk2/README.md

 ### 🔹 B) Running an Application in 'Non-Interactive Mode'
 Create a file `job.sh`
-This is a SLURM batch script used to submit a job to a computing cluster that uses the SLURM workload manager.
+This is a SLURM batch script used to submit a job to a computing cluster.
 It automates the job setup, runs your application, and handles input/output.

 ```bash
 #!/bin/bash